 OK, taking a look at the cover for Reel Life (the one where you, Shannon are nestled into the shoulder of George), it sooooooooo resembles the Beauty and the Beast photos from the TV series!
 I mean, with your

-Fun Five - OK, it's now time to fire off some quick questions - to allow those that think they know Boy Meets Girl to perhaps think again!
+Fun Five - OK, it is now time to fire off some quick questions - to allow those that think they know Boy Meets Girl to perhaps think again!

-George: "I’m not aware of a recurring dream, can’t help you there."
+George: "I am not aware of a recurring dream, cannot help you there.

 Interviewed by: Russell A. Trunk

-Send us your answers and if you're correct you'll be in the running to win one of these wonderful SIGNED Boy Meets Girl CDs!
-Just send us an e:mail here before September 1st with your answer and the subject title CONTEST: SIGNED BOY MEETS GIRL CDs to: firstname.lastname@example.org
+Send us your answers and if you are correct you will be in the running to win one of these wonderful SIGNED Boy Meets Girl CDs!
+Just send us an e:mail here before September 1st with your answer and the subject title CONTEST: SIGNED BOY MEETS GIRL CDs to: email@example.com